OskarHulter/blog-template-astro/documentation/tailwind-typography.md

 After this sort of list I usually have a closing statement or paragraph, because it kinda looks weird jumping right to a heading.

-## Code should look okay by default.
+## Code should look okay by default

 I think most people are going to use [highlight.js](https://highlightjs.org/) or [Prism](https://prismjs.com/) or something if they want to style their code blocks but it wouldn't hurt to make them look _okay_ out of the box, even with no syntax highlighting.